Subirrigated

 Description

-This state is invaded by woody species, primarily Eastern redcedar, Russian olive, dogwood and American basswood.
-These woody species are present due to lack of prescribed fire and/or brush management measures.
-These sites typically have a loss of native warm season grasses, degraded forage productivity and reduced soil quality.
+The Invaded Woody State occurs when the site has been invaded by woody species, primarily eastern redcedar, Russian olive, rough-leaf dogwood, redosier dogwood, and American basswood.
+These woody species are present due to lack of prescribed fire and brush management measures.
+These sites typically have a loss of native warm-season grasses, degraded forage productivity and reduced soil quality.

 Submodel